shesha-io/docs.shesha/docs/front-end-basics/form-components/data-entry/autocomplete.md

 Autocomplete is used when you need an input box instead of a selector.
 It is an input box with text hints, and users can type freely.
 The keyword is aiding input.

-<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=6a35ce34-26f4-4643-bd2a-146b62594d19" title="Autocomplete Component" ></iframe>
+[//]: # (<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=6a35ce34-26f4-4643-bd2a-146b62594d19" title="Autocomplete Component" ></iframe>)

-## Content Properties
+## Properties

-These properties are customizable options present in the property pane of the component, allowing users to modify the component according to their preferences.
-All of the properties contain a Javascript editor which allows users to execute Javascript expressions to control the component.
+The following properties are available to configure the behavior of the component from the form editor (this is in addition to [common properties](/docs/front-end-basics/form-components/common-component-properties.md).

 ### Selection Mode